-In the campaign’s ad film, Bollywood Superstar Ranveer Singh told the message of inclusiveness, and Tonic Worldwide, a digital agency, amplified the notion on digital and engaged with the digital audience through quality discussions and innovations.
+In the campaign’s ad film, Bollywood Superstar Ranveer Singh told the message of inclusiveness, and Tonic Worldwide, a digital agency, amplified the notion of digital and engaged with the digital audience through quality discussions and innovations.

 The campaign’s outcomes include:

-- In terms of quantitative outcomes, over the period, Reach was 9.56 million, Impressions were 702 million, engagement was 873 thousand, Views were 15 million on Facebook, and the Engagement Rate grew by 47 per cent.
+- In terms of quantitative outcomes, over the period, Reach was 9.56 million, Impressions were 702 million, engagement was 873 thousand, Views were 15 million on Facebook, and the Engagement Rate grew by 47 percent.